 - To ensure relevant samples, the reported data includes only cities with a min of 1,000 applications in 2020 and a population of over 60,000 (per U.S. Census American Community Survey 2019 5-year estimates).

-- Trending cities were selected to meet the above criteria and display an average share of Gen Z apartment applicants in 2019 above the national average of 16.5%.
+- The best cities of Gen Z renters were selected to meet the above criteria and display an average share of Gen Z apartment applicants in 2019 above the national average of 16.5%.
 Cities were ranked by the change in share (out of the total renter applicant population).

 - We defined “college towns” as cities or towns where the percentage of out-of-town residents aged 18-24 is above 25% or the percentage of residents enrolled in college is above 25%, as per U.S. Census data.